gwiedeman/IntroPythonASnake/slides/introduction.md

 ### Dive in Approach

 * Learn Python syntax using ArchivesSpace data
-* Quickest way to manuiplate ArchivesSpace data
+* Quickest way to manuiplate data
 * Get started with syntax that works, trial and error from there
 * Context to know the boundaries